ReidWilliams/from-machine-to-code/README.md

 - start seeding intuition about need for a clock

 ## ... more lessons ...
+- build up to super simple CPU that you can program with a simple assembly and see some kind of program output on a tiny low pixel count screen
+- is there some out output (lights, moving a character around) that's simpler than a screen but complex enough that it makes sense to program a simple CPU with assembly?

 ## Eventual tiny cpu built
 - 16 bit data path?